CalabreseLab/seekr/README.md

 ```

 #### find_pval
-Calculate p values of the seekr.pearson correlation r values for input sequences 1 vs input sequences 2, sequences 1 and sequences 2 can be the same.
-The calculation is based on the output of find_dist, which is either a list of models or an numpy array.
-This function connects the output of find_dist and the input sequnces of interests.
-Given the background sequencs, find_dist calculates all possible pairwise seekr.pearson values and then outputs either a list of fitted models or the numpy array of the actual data. find_pval firstly calculates the seekr.pearson of the two input sequences, which produces a correlation matrix. p value is then calculated for each r value in the pearson correlation matrix based on the output of find_dist.
+Calculate p values for a matrix of seekr_pearson correlation values, based on the output of find_dist, which is either a list of distributions or a npy array.
+The output of this function is a dataframe of p values, with the row names (input 1) and column names (input 2) being assigned to the same values as the headers of the two input sequence files.
+If an outputname is given, the dataframe is saved to a csv file named as outputname.csv. find_pval firstly calculates the seekr.pearson of the two input sequences, which produces a correlation matrix. p value is then calculated for each r value in the pearson correlation matrix based on the output of find_dist.

-The output of find_pval is a dataframe of p values, with the row names (input 1) and column names (input 2) as the headers of the input sequences.
-If outputname is given, the dataframe is saved to a csv file named as outputname.csv.

 Python example:
 ```python